MilenTecle/Inventory-Manager/README.md

 **Read**: A user can read the content of their own inventory lists.

-**Update** n authenticated user can edit and update their inventory lists as well as categories.
+**Update** An authenticated user can edit and update their inventory lists as well as categories.

 **Delete**: An authenticated user can delete their own items, categories and inventory lists.